gcuddy/portfolio/src/content/notes/2017-07-08-on-daydreaming.md

 ---
-title: "On daydreaming"
+title: On daydreaming
 slug: daydreaming
-tags: ['Thoughts, Creativity']
+tags:
+  - 'Thoughts, Creativity'
+pubDate: '2017-07-08'
 ---

 _“Idle dreaming is often the essence of what we do.” - Thomas Pynchon_